PrivacyReasoner: Can LLM Emulate a Human-like Privacy Mind?

 \section{Privacy Concern Judge Specification}

-To evaluate the faithfulness of generated comments with respect to privacy reasoning, we implement a \textsc{PrivacyConcernJudge}, an LLM-as-a-judge classifier.
-The judge models concern detection as a 14-way multi-label classification task.
+To evaluate the faithfulness of generated comments with respect to privacy reasoning, we implement a \textsc{PrivacyConcernJudge}, an LLM-as-a-judge classifier based on \texttt{gpt-4o} (OpenAI, 2024).
+The judge models concern detection as a 14-way multi-label classification task and operates with a decoding temperature of \(0.0\) to ensure deterministic and faithful judgments.
 It is prompted in a few-shot fashion with representative examples of each concern category to align its classification behavior with human annotations.
-It's worth noting that our evaluation focuses on relative, comparative faithfulness across agent variants rather than absolute ground-truth correctness.